ZitaoTech/Hackberry-Pi_Zero/Apps/README.md

 ```
 Then you can use mouse in commandline

-## How to install a terminal web surfer
+## How to install a terminal web browser

 ```sh
 sudo apt-get install w3m-image